 Here is how the Challenges work:

-- you will need to join the Deeper in God Bible Studies group on Facebook
+- you will need to join the DIG Bible Study Community on my private social network.

 - the challenge begins and ends in a timeframe.
 The Ephesians Handwriting Challenge begins October 29, 2018, for 10-Days however, we will run it Monday to Friday for two weeks, ending on Friday, November 9th.
 That gives you the weekend free for family life.
 If you’re reading this after that date, you can still print off the Writing Plan and write it out during any time frame you wish.

 - the 10-Day Bible Book Writing Challenge plan is located in the Private Library on the blog.
-Access is provided to members of the group, Deeper in God Bible Studies.
+Access is provided to members of the group, DIG Bible Study Community.

 - Download and print the Writing Plan.
 Keep it in your notebook for your daily writing portions.